Forex trading for beginners: How I supplemented my income in 12 months

 Alternatively, you can peruse the web for a profitable EA and purchase it.
 However, this is not a recommended approach since robots cannot make the same crucial decisions you can.
 In addition, very few of them are profitable.

-The final way that you can supplement your salary through trading is by investing with a profitable trader or hedging fund.
+The final way that you can supplement your salary through trading is by investing with a profitable forex broker or hedging fund.